iHealthLabs/IOS-SDK/README.md

 # SDK

-##Attentation：The current repository will not update, please clone the [New Repository](https://github.com/iHealthDeviceLabs/iHealthDeviceLabs-iOS)
+##Attentation：The current repository will not update, please contact: lichao@ihelthlabs.com.cn